facebookarchive/puewue-frontend/README.md

 # Power Dashboard

+**A client-side boilerplate for displaying near-real-time data from a data center.**

++ Interactive wheel graph and histograms for up to 4 metrics
++ Boilerplate HTML code for displaying these components on a web page
++ Configuration to bridge to a data center's JSON-based API (and not just limited to data centers)

 ## Getting Started

-1. Connect the dashboard to your API, by providing your server and metric settings (see **Configuration**)
+1. Connect the dashboard to your API, by providing your server and metric settings (see **Configuration**) inside of `assets/javascripts/application.js`
 2. Test your connect with a local HTTP server, e.g. `SimpleHTTPServer`.

 ## Configuration